mpermar/ozone-web-client/README.markdown

 ## Screencast

 I have published a Screencast to Vimeo that shows how to build, install and use the Ozone Web Client.
-[Check it our here](http://www.vimeo.com/23868385).
+[Check it our here](http://www.vimeo.com/23868385) (pwd. thisisozone)

 ## Basic commands